Imperial Japanese Navy: Secondary Service (1872–1882)

-Naval policy, as expressed by the slogan Shusei Kokubō (literally: "Static Defense"), focused on coastal defenses, on a standing army (established with the assistance of the second French Military Mission to Japan), and a coastal navy that could act in a supportive role to drive an invading enemy from the coast.
+Naval policy, as expressed by the slogan Shusei Kokubō (literally: "Static Defense"), focused on coastal defenses, on a standing army (established with the assistance of the second French military mission to Japan), and a coastal navy that could act in a supportive role to drive an invading enemy from the coast.
 The resulting military organization followed the Rikushu Kaijū (Army first, Navy second) principle.
 This meant a defense designed to repel an enemy from Japanese territory, and the chief responsibility for that mission rested upon Japan's army; consequently, the army gained the bulk of the military expenditures.
 During the 1870s and 1880s, the Imperial Japanese Navy remained an essentially coastal-defense force, although the Meiji government continued to modernize it.
-Jo Sho Maru (soon renamed Ryūjō Maru) commissioned by Thomas Glover was launched at Aberdeen, Scotland on 27 March 1869.
+Jo Sho Maru (soon renamed Ryūjō Maru), commissioned by Thomas Glover, was launched at Aberdeen, Scotland on 27 March 1869.

 British support and influence

 In 1870 an Imperial decree determined that Britain's Royal Navy should serve as the model for development, instead of the Netherlands navy.
 In 1873 a thirty-four-man British naval mission, headed by Lt.
 Comdr.
 Archibald Douglas, arrived in Japan.
 Douglas directed instruction at the Naval Academy at Tsukiji for several years, the mission remained in Japan until 1879, substantially advancing the development of the navy and firmly establishing British traditions within the Japanese navy from matters of seamanship to the style of its uniforms and the attitudes of its officers.

 From September 1870, the English Lieutenant Horse, a former gunnery instructor for the Saga fief during the Bakumatsu period, was put in charge of gunnery practice on board the Ryūjō.
-In 1871, the ministry resolved to send 16 trainees abroad for training in naval sciences (14 to Great Britain, two to the United States), among which was Heihachirō Tōgō.
-Later, Commander L.P.
-Willan was hired in 1879 to train naval cadets.
+In 1871, the ministry resolved to send 16 trainees abroad for training in naval sciences (14 to Great Britain, two to the United States), among whom was Heihachirō Tōgō.
+In 1879, Commander L. P. Willan was hired to train naval cadets.

-Further modernization (1870s)

 Ships such as the Fusō, Kongō and Hiei were built in British shipyards, and they were the first warships built abroad specifically for the Imperial Japanese Navy.
 Private construction companies such as Ishikawajima and Kawasaki also emerged around this time.